 Kids like these a bunch as well.
 I like to make a double recipe and freeze half of it.
 (These are good frozen as well.)

 You can make these into little balls and even freeze them.
 They are perfect for a time when you really wish to have just a small something sweet.
 Do be careful as they are so very good, it’s easy to eat too many.
 Limit them to about two and train your body to eat them slowly as you sip on a cup of herbal tea.

-Here is the treasure also found at 360yourlife.com.
+Here is the treasure I found at 360yourlife.com years ago.
+The site is no longer up.
 Thank you Brooke Thomas for creating such amazingly delicious “healthy subs.”

 (One recipe stretches for 12 muffins)

 Here is the frosting to make the birthday mini bundt cakes very delicious.

 With mixer on low, slowly add the coconut oil until incorporated.
 Whip frosting on high until light and fluffy.